itascaconsulting/cam/README.md

   cloud resources.

 ## Limitations
-- The way the waiting is done FLAC3D can appear to freeze when waiting for messages.
 - Messages that are in the queue for more than 14 days get deleted automatically.
 - Not all errors are caught, some timeout network errors are not handled correctly and the client (the Itasca software) leaves the network.
 - If there is an error in the outer wrapper it can be difficult to debug.
-- It would be better to use Jinja2 for the templating, in some cases the format string method used to put values into the case file can go wrong if you have a dictionary literal `{}` in your case file.

 ## Security